 How toxins can make weight loss nearly impossible?

-- Make liver excrete active hormones which slows down and damages the thyroid receptors.
+- Make liver excrete active hormones that slow down and damages the thyroid receptors.

 - Interfere with appetite control mechanisms in the brain.

 - Increase insulin and leptin resistance.
-This prevents brain from acting on high fat content in body, hence inducing inflammation.
+This prevents the brain from acting on high-fat content in the body, hence inducing inflammation.

 - Damage mitochondria, the storehouse of energy hence slowing down metabolism.

 - Create oxidative stress and free radicals which further slows down metabolism.